-3 important things to look for when
+4 important things you need to look for when buying

-buying clarifying shampoos for African American hair:
+clarifying shampoos for African American hair:

 - Sulfate Free

-- Plenty of slips
+- Plenty of slip

-African American natural curls are notoriously dry.
+African American natural hair is notoriously dry.

-Keeping your hair moist makes it easy to manage and less prone to breakage.
+Not only that, keeping your hair moist makes it easy to manage and less prone to breakage.